abrowndeveloper/cb-test/README.md

 ## Bonus points

-- Creative or thoughtful features beyond the basics
 - Application resilience
 - Extendability of the design
+- Good programming practices

 ## Time limit

-**2 hours.** We're far more interested in your approach, code quality, and reasoning than in a fully "complete" feature set — don't feel you need to rush to cover everything above.
+**2 hours.** We're far more interested in your approach, code quality, and reasoning than in a fully "complete" feature set — **don't feel you need to rush to cover everything above**.